giacomib/task-tracker/README.md

 ## How to run the app

+## Other notes
+- Even if the user type in a wrong operation, the basic file with the basic file structure will be created.

 ## JSON file structure
 ### Base structure
 The app will create a JSON file named *taskList.json* if it does not already exist, otherwise the app will open the existing file named *taskList.json*; if you want to create an empty file, be sure to name it as *taskList.json* and that the structure respect the following schema: